NikhilAshok1/Strain_Reconstruction/README.md

 3. Train the ANN model using the selected sensors as inputs
 4. Visualize prediction accuracy and evaluate reconstruction error

+## Data
+The Excel files used for the strain reconstruction experiments are uploaded to the [`Data/`](./Data/) folder.
+These include raw and processed strain datasets for symmetric and asymmetric bending cases.

 ## Important Note
 This code is designed for strain datasets that follow a structure similar to our experimental setup (e.g., morphing wing data).
 If you're using a different dataset—such as one with different sensor locations, coordinate systems, or loading conditions—you may need to modify the data preprocessing, PCA settings, or model input/output selection accordingly.